xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/General/TIFF.md

 Definition:
 TIFF is a widely used file format for storing raster images.
 It was developed by Adobe Systems in the 1980s, and it is now supported by a wide range of software applications and hardware devices.
 TIFF is a versatile format that can be used to store a variety of image types, including photographs, scans, and graphics.
 It is also known for its ability to preserve image quality, even when the image is opened and saved multiple times.

-Here is a table that summarizes the key characteristics of TIFF:

 |Feature|Description|
 |---|---|
 |**File type**|Raster image file format|